MTR: Public toilets

 Unlike many other metro systems around the world, "main line" MTR stations originally did not have toilet facilities available for public use.
 Passengers may use MTR staff toilets at all stations on request.
 In 2006, MTRCL said it would not consider retrofitting existing underground toilets, because of the challenge of installing new piping and toilet facilities.
-Only stations on the Airport Express and Disneyland Resort line had access to toilet facilities.
+Only stations on the Airport Express, Tung Chung line and Disneyland Resort line had access to toilet facilities.
 All former KCR stations (on the East Rail line and Tuen Ma line), merged into the MTR network in 2007, have public toilets.

 During the Legislative Council rail merger bill discussions, the MTR Corporation was criticised by legislators for their unwillingness to install toilets in main line stations.
 MTRCL indicated that it would carry out a review of the feasibility of installing public toilets at or in the vicinity of its above-ground railway stations.
 Discussions between the Government and MTRCL have taken into account LegCo members' request for a stronger commitment by the corporation to the provision of public toilets on new railway lines.
 This resulted in MTRCL agreeing to include the provision of toilets within, or adjacent to, stations in the overall design parameters for all future new railway lines, subject to planning and regulatory approval and any concerns raised by residents in the vicinity about the location of external ventilation exhausts.

 Toilets have since been retrofitted into several existing MTR stations, including Sheung Wan station, Ngau Tau Kok station, Quarry Bay station, Mong Kok station, Prince Edward station, and Admiralty station.
 In addition, newly opened stations such as those of the West Island line have toilets.
-The MTR plans to install public toilets at all interchange stations by 2020.
+The MTR has installed public toilets at all interchanges as of 2023.

 In late 2017, the MTR introduced breastfeeding rooms at 20 interchange stations.
 The rooms are located in back of house areas, and are available upon request to MTR staff.